microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 Users can specify the (optional) search range for each hyperparameter.

 1. model.
 Either a constant str, or multiple choices specified by `flaml.tune.choice`.
-1. prompt.
-Either a str or a list of strs, of the prompt templates.
+1. prompt/messages.
+Prompt is either a str or a list of strs, of the prompt templates. messages is a list of dicts or a list of lists, of the message templates.
-Each prompt template will be formatted with each data instance.
+Each prompt/message template will be formatted with each data instance.
 For example, the prompt template can be:
 "{problem} Solve the problem carefully.
 Simplify your answer as much as possible.
 Put the final answer in \\boxed{{}}."
 And `{problem}` will be replaced by the "problem" field of each data instance.
 1. max_tokens, n, best_of.
 They can be constants, or specified by `flaml.tune.randint`, `flaml.tune.qrandint`, `flaml.tune.lograndint` or `flaml.qlograndint`.
 By default, max_tokens is searched in [50, 1000); n is searched in [1, 100); and best_of is fixed to 1.